jafudi/flexpair-website/index.md

+Flexpair is a cloud environment for close hybrid collaboration of STEM professionals.
+And it has all the features that this target group values.
+Because it was tailor-made by experienced data scientists for their fellow data people.

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>
   <dd>to cowork and innovate across organizations and timezones in a truly hands-on fashion, in particular among STEM professionals</dd>